nauxqouh/CDC-Diabetes-Classification-Project/README.md

 | Naive Bayes         | 0.7947 | <img width="688" alt="Screen Shot 2025-03-07 at 15 49 51" src="https://github.com/user-attachments/assets/c38eb1f3-7c6b-4aae-8e86-6ed2dcb1c415" /> |

 The Logistic Regression model has an AUC index of 0.81, which shows that the model's ability to distinguish between classes is quite good and reliable.

+_(You can find code in the .html file which exported from R markdown)_